M.S. in Counseling: Program Requirements

 A practicum experience of 100 hours with a minimum of 40 hours of direct services and an internship of 600 hours with a minimum of 240 hours of direct service are required as part of the 66 course credits.

-Graduates of the DMU School of Counseling Clinical Mental Health Counseling program will be able to:
+Graduates of the M.S. in Counseling degree program will be able to:

 - Exhibit a vibrant professional counselor identity with the foundational knowledge and skills of the profession.